 - SMC components are readily available, so you won’t experience the same supply chain issues as with laminations.

 Through the use of SMCs, you can enjoy all the inherent performance advantages of an axial flux motor design, without the drawbacks of laminations.
 These include:

 Ready to Maximize Your Electric Motor Performance with SMCs and Axial Flux Motors?

-As illustrated above, SMCs and axial flux motors are the perfect synergy of cost savings, efficiency, and performance.
-If you find this fusion intruguing and you really want to maximize your advantages, check out the yokeless axial flux design.
+SMCs and axial flux motors are the perfect synergy of cost savings, efficiency, and performance.
+If you find this fusion intriguing and you really want to maximize your advantages, check out the yokeless axial flux design.